Will-ZYS/Optimal-Scheduling/wiki/changedLog.md

 _Reason for change:_
  - The project brief required the search to support parallelisation.
  - ForkJoinPool is the best choice for our DFS because it allows for work to be easily split up into smaller tasks.

+**26/08/2020**

+- Optimisations made by Emily

+_Changes made to the design:_
+- for independent tasks "a" and "b", once we explore all possibilities with scheduling "a" first, ignore all possibilities of scheduling "b" first
+- sort processors based on end time when scheduling a new task

+_Reason for change:_
+- for independent tasks "a" and "b", schedule "ab" and "ba" have no difference
+- Instead of trying to put all tasks on processor 1 to gain an upper bond, sort processor based on end time and always schedule a new task to the processor with the least end time.
+This helps achieve a more balanced load and hopefully gets a better upper bond.